 The flashback begins with a firebombing at Kobe.
 Seita and Setsuko are left to secure the house and the family’s belongings, so their mother is able to head to a bomb shelter.
 The children’s father is serving in the Japanese navy, so he is not home to help the family.
 Seita and Setsuko are caught off-guard by bombs being dropped in their vicinity, but they are able to survive unscathed.
 Their mother, however, was caught in the air raid and dies from burn wounds.

 Since they have nowhere else to go, the siblings are sent to live with an aunt, and they write letters to their father.
 On their second day at their aunt’s house, Seita returns to Kobe to dig up the supplies he and Setsuko had buried before the air raid.
 Seita gives everything to his aunt, except for a small tin of fruit drops, which he hides.
-As time goes on, their aunt treats the children more and more cruelly; she barely gives them enough food, insults them, and sells their mother’s kimonos for rice and keeps most of the rice for herself.
+As time goes on, their aunt treats the children more and more cruelly.
+She barely gives them enough food, insults them, and sells their mother’s kimonos for rice and keeps most of the rice for herself.
 Fed up with their aunt’s treatment, Seita and Setsuko leave her home and go to live in an old, abandoned bomb shelter.
 Gradually, the children run out of food, and Setsuko ends up starving to death.

 I’ve seen this film about three or four times now, but I get just as choked up at Setsuko’s death scene as I did the first time I saw the film.
-Even though I know that scene is coming, it still brings on the waterworks; to me, this is a testament to just how powerful that particular scene in the movie is.
+Even though I know that scene is coming, it still brings on the waterworks.
+To me, this is a testament to just how powerful that particular scene in the movie is.
 I also have to say that each time I see this film, I also get just as pissed off at the aunt’s treatment of Seita and Setsuko as I did the first time.
-Grave of the Fireflies is a film that can trigger strong emotional responses from the viewer; since these scenes were done so well, they can still trigger strong emotional responses with additional viewings of the film.
+Grave of the Fireflies is a film that can trigger strong emotional responses from the viewer, and since these scenes were done so well, they can still trigger strong emotional responses with additional viewings of the film.

-Grave of the Fireflies is a very well-made anime film, and after viewing it, I can see why it’s considered such an anime classic.
-However, if you decide to watch this film, be sure to have some tissues nearby; by the end of the film, you’re going to need them.
+Grave of the Fireflies is a very well made anime film, and after viewing it, I can see why it’s considered such an anime classic.
+However, if you decide to watch this film, be sure to have some tissues nearby.
+By the end of the film, you’re going to need them.

 Central Park Media released Grave of the Fireflies as a two-disc DVD set.
 The only bonus features included on this disc are a storyboard version of the film and trailers for the properties that Central Park Media was promoting at the time this film was released.
 I know I’ve said it before, but I’ll say it again: I don’t understand the appeal of watching a storyboard version of a film.